If you've just been invited to participate in a rundl, welcome!

 - Choosing a role is a short-cut to choosing all the individual participants with that role.
 Every participant assigned a role you select will get visibility to your post.
 In addition, if you limit visibility to a role today, a participant who is assigned that role in the future will get access to your previous post made visible to the role.

 - The Host is a special role.
-Your host can see all communications.
-Their visibility cannot be removed.
+Your host can see all communications and their visibility can't be removed.

 NOTE: Currently barriers are transparent to the participants - only a host can see the barriers.
 We plan to expose the barriers in a future release.